Stargate Project (U.S. Army unit): Methodology

-The Stargate Project created a set of protocols designed to make the research of clairvoyance and out-of-body experiences more scientific, and to minimize as much as possible session noise and inaccuracy.
-The term "remote viewing" emerged as shorthand to describe this more structured approach to clairvoyance.
-Project Stargate would only receive a mission after all other intelligence attempts, methods, or approaches had already been exhausted.
+According to Joseph McMoneagle, the Stargate Project created a set of protocols designed to make the research of clairvoyance and out-of-body experiences more scientific, and to minimize as much as possible session noise and inaccuracy.
+He wrote that the term "remote viewing" emerged as shorthand to describe this more structured approach to clairvoyance.
+McMoneagle said Project Stargate would only receive a mission after all other intelligence attempts, methods, or approaches had already been exhausted.

-It was reported that at peak manpower there were over 22 active military and civilian remote viewers providing data.
-People leaving the project were not replaced.
-When the project closed in 1995 this number had dwindled down to three.
-One was using tarot cards.
-According to Joseph McMoneagle, "The Army never had a truly open attitude toward psychic functioning".
-Hence, the use of the term "giggle factor" and the saying, "I wouldn't want to be found dead next to a psychic."
+McMoneagle claims that at peak manpower there were over 22 active military and civilian remote viewers providing data, and people leaving the project were not replaced so that when the project closed in 1995 this number had dwindled down to three, one of which was using tarot cards.
+According to McMoneagle, "The Army never had a truly open attitude toward psychic functioning", hence, the use of the term "giggle factor". and the saying, "I wouldn't want to be found dead next to a psychic".

 Civilian personnel

 Hal Puthoff

-In the 1970s, CIA and DIA granted funds to Harold E. Puthoff to investigate paranormal abilities, collaborating with Russell Targ in a study of the purported psychic abilities of Uri Geller, Ingo Swann, Pat Price, Joseph McMoneagle and others, as part of the Stargate Project, of which Puthoff became a director.
+In the 1970s, CIA and DIA granted funds to Harold E. Puthoff to investigate paranormal abilities, collaborating with Russell Targ in a study of the purported psychic abilities of Uri Geller, Ingo Swann, Pat Price, Joseph McMoneagle, and others as part of the Stargate Project, of which Puthoff became a director.

 As with Ingo Swann and Pat Price, Puthoff attributed much of his personal remote viewing skills to his involvement with Scientology whereby he had attained, at that time, the highest level.
 All three eventually left Scientology in the late 1970s.

 Puthoff worked as the principal investigator of the project.
 His team of psychics is said to have identified spies, located Soviet weapons and technologies, such as a nuclear submarine in 1979 and helped find lost SCUD missiles in the first Gulf War and plutonium in North Korea in 1994.

 Russell Targ

-In the 1970s, Russell Targ began working with Harold Puthoff on Stargate Project, while working with him as a researcher at Stanford Research Institute.
+In the 1970s, Russell Targ began working with Harold Puthoff on the Stargate Project, while working with him as a researcher at Stanford Research Institute.

 Edwin May

 Edwin C. May joined the Stargate Project in 1975 as a consultant and was working full-time in 1976.
 The original project was part of the Cognitive Sciences Laboratory managed by May.
 With more funding in 1991 May took the project to the Palo Alto offices at SAIC.
 This would last until 1995 when the CIA closed the project.

 May worked as the principal investigator, judge and the star gatekeeper for the project.
 Marks says this was a serious weakness for the experiments as May had conflict of interest and could have done whatever he wanted with the data.
-Marks has written that May refused to release the names of the "oversight committee" and refused permission for him to give an independent judging of the star gate transcripts.
+Marks has written that May refused to release the names of the "oversight committee" and refused permission for him to give an independent judging of the Stargate transcripts.
 Marks found this suspicious, commenting "this refusal suggests that something must be wrong with the data or with the methods of data selection."